sumants-dev/PersonalBlog/README.md

-# Community Forum
+# Personal Blog
-Community Forum app that allows for posting of content
+Personal Blog app that allows for posting of content